Ananya A. Joshi

 • CV

-My expertise is in applied AI, data science, and computer systems.
+My research expertise is in AI, data science, and computer systems.
 I also have extensive experience working directly with line-level and aggregated public health data.
 Outside of that, I have experience across the stack (e.g. research in caching, building NiChrome) and in applications like urban data, protein folding, and LLMs (automated prompt engineering and fine tuning).

 Personal Website Picture